Ficool

 I lurch up, inhaling deeply as my throat crushes air inside like compressed trash.

-"Dad, I heard him speak again.
-He's better now."
+"Dad, he just spoke."
 A soft tentative voice chimes out.

-"Ah, back with us here and alive, I see.
+"Ah, back with the living, I see.
 I still have an important job for you, so you must keep it together until then."

 Important task.